-In addition, we are currently engaged in various legal disputes with two minority shareholders of our subsidiary SofaWare Technologies Ltd. One of these shareholders is alleging we are oppressing him as a minority shareholder, and he is seeking to compel us to purchase his shares.
-He is valuing his shares at NIS 16 million, subject to change.
-The other minority shareholder claims that he and other minority shareholders are entitled to exercise veto rights with respect to certain actions of SofaWare.
+We are also engaged in various legal disputes with two minority shareholders of our subsidiary SofaWare Technologies Ltd. One of these shareholders is alleging we are oppressing him as a minority shareholder, and he is seeking to compel us to purchase his shares.
+The other minority shareholder claims that we are oppressing him as a minority shareholder and is seeking remedies that include restrictions on our ability to develop products that compete with SofaWare and changes in SofaWare's board of directors.
 The same shareholder also filed a derivative claim against us on behalf of SofaWare.
-On February 14, 2008, the court partially accepted the derivative claim and ordered that we pay SofaWare NIS 13 million plus interest.
-Both parties have appealed this ruling.
-We are also engaged in additional litigation with these two minority shareholders.
-We believe that the claims filed by these two minority shareholders are without merit and intend to contest these claims vigorously.
+On February 14, 2008, the court partially accepted these claims and ordered that we pay SofaWare NIS 13 million plus interest.
+Both parties appealed this ruling.
+Our management believes that the claims filed by these two minority shareholders are without merit and intends to contest these claims vigorously.